e271828e/Flight.jl/docs/notes/design/framework_spec.md

   `SVector{3, Float64}`, so the slot *type* is unambiguous while the entries disagree about partials.
 That mixture is a legitimate model rather than a
-  mistake: a command consumed by a promoting aerodynamics leaf and by an AD-opaque table is the FFI door in use, and the only remedies an error could offer are duplicating the slot or lying in a declaration.
+  mistake: a command consumed by a promoting aerodynamics leaf and by an AD-opaque table is the FFI door in use.
 The slot therefore takes the **meet** — pinned at every activation if *any* consumer's entry pins, following the scalar only when every consumer tolerates.
 The direction is forced by embedding: a pinned slot cell feeds a `T` entry lawfully (frozen